mohitCodz/mohitCodz/README.md

 - 📖 Currently exploring **Web Development**.
 - 💬 I’m open to collaborating on open-source projects and coding challenges.
 - 🎯 Always working towards improving my skills and making an impact through programming.
+- 🧠 I enjoy building projects that challenge my problem-solving skills and constantly push me to learn more.

 ---